jstejada/react-typist/README.md

 ## Children
-Typist will animate any text present in its children and descendents.
-Each text node will be animated as it is encountered in depth-first traversal of the children tree, one after the other.
-Typist can receive as children any objects a regular ReactComponent can.
+Typist will animate any text present in its descendents.
+Each text node will be animated as it is encountered in depth-first traversal of the `children` tree, one after the other.

+Typist can take as `children` any valid node that can be rendered in a React application, i.e. it could be undefined, null, a boolean, a number, a string, a React element, or an array of any of those types recursively.

-You can use any props in the children you pass to Typist, including your own css classes.
+This also implies that you are free to pass any props to the `children` of Typist, including your own css classes (as in any React application).
 This allows you to easily style your text inside Typist:

 ```jsx
 <Typist>